aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210170G-NLP_Speech-Recognition/docs/methodology.md

 - Achieved competitive or superior **WER performance** compared to baseline models.
 - Provided practical insights into **efficient low-resource ASR design** using SSL frameworks.

----

-**Note:** This methodology will be iteratively refined as new results and observations emerge during implementation and experimentation.

----